Characterizing active learning environments in physics using network analysis and COPUS observations: Literature Review

 The Classroom Observation Protocol for Undergraduate STEM (COPUS)~\cite{Smith2013} is similar in structure to the TDOP, but has 25 codes instead of 46, and does not have observation codes that require the observer to make judgements about the quality of instruction.
 It has been shown to have strong inter-rater reliability after a mere one and a half hour training period.
 The non-judgmental coding schemes provide a quantitative view of the classroom in two-minute intervals.
 Due to the small number of codes, it is well known for its ease of use in a live classroom observation~\cite{Smith2013}.

 We ultimately chose COPUS as the observation protocol for this study because we wanted to get an overall picture of \emph{what} was happening in the classroom, as opposed to how effective or well implemented the pedagogy was.
-In this study, we intentionally chose development sites or well-regarded secondary sites to ensure high-fidelity implementations, so the `instruction quality' codes were deemed unnecessary for our initial investigation.
-Additionally, we want our investigations to be easily reproducible, so the shorter training and high inter-rater reliability were highly desirable.
+In this study, we intentionally chose development sites or secondary sites recommended by the developers of each pedagogy to ensure high-fidelity implementations, so the `instruction quality' codes were deemed unnecessary for our initial investigation.
+Additionally, we want our investigations to be easily reproducible, so the shorter training and high inter-rater reliability were highly desirable, despite only having one rater for this study (and thus no inter-rater reliability demonstrations are presented).
 While COPUS is limited in its ability to measure code duration, as codes are recorded in two-minute intervals instead of instantaneously, it includes student and teacher behavior codes that are appropriate for examining active learning pedagogies.
 Codes included in the COPUS protocol can be seen in Table \ref{tab:COPUSCodes}.
 Additional protocols that address the time resolution concern were not appropriate or not published at the time the project started.